Ardara, Sardinia

-Ardara (Àldara) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 160 km north of Cagliari and about 25 km southeast of Sassari.
+Ardara (Àldara) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 160 km north of Cagliari and about 25 km southeast of Sassari.
+It has 680 inhabitants.

-It was one of the capitals of Giudicato di Torres.
+It was one of the capitals of Judicate di Torres.
 The village houses the ruins of the Castle of the Giudicato of Torres (11th century), the medieval walls, and the Romanesque Basilica of Santa Maria del Regno.

-Ardara borders the municipalities of Chiaramonti, Mores, Ozieri, Ploaghe and Siligo.
+Ardara borders the municipalities of Chiaramonti, Mores, Ozieri, Ploaghe, and Siligo.

+Demographics

+As of 2026, the population is 680, of which 50.6% are male, and 49.4% are female.
+Minors make up 12.9% of the population, and seniors make up 25.4%.

+Immigration

+As of 2025, immigrants make up 4.0% of the population.
+The 5 largest foreign countries of birth are Romania, Switzerland, France, Germany, and Hungary.